We are no longer updating this page and it is not optimised for mobile devices.

 Mark Knight is the editorial cartoonist for the Herald Sun and Sunday Herald Sun.
 He has previously worked for the Australian Financial Review and the Melbourne Herald.

 Sturt Krygsman is an illustrator for the Australian.
-He has won seven Stanley awards and a Walkley award for best artwork in 2000 and 2003.
+He has won seven Stanley awards, a Walkley award and a National Cartooning award.

 Jon Kudelka is a cartoonist for the Australian and the Hobart Mercury.